sap-tutorials/Tutorials/tutorials/sds-rest-publish/sds-rest-publish.md

 ---
 title: Publish events to SDS via the REST interface
 description: See how to publish input events to a streaming project via the http REST interface
-primary_tag: products>sap-hana-smart-data-streaming
+primary_tag: products>sap-hana-streaming-analytics
-tags: [  tutorial>intermediate, topic>internet-of-things, products>sap-hana-smart-data-streaming, products>sap-hana\,-express-edition   ]
+tags: [  tutorial>intermediate, topic>internet-of-things, products>sap-hana-streaming-analytics, products>sap-hana\,-express-edition   ]
 ---

 ## Prerequisites